When skinny becomes sick, healthy needs to become an act of rebellion

 Maybe the “skinny agenda” finally went too far.

 From YouTube to IG, women are breaking the chains of silence and start pointing that this trend is “scary”, “unhealthy” and “disturbing”.
-Many try to walk that thin line between pointing specific celebrities without criticizing them directly, but the message is getting louder.
+Many try to walk that line between pointing specific celebrities without criticizing them directly, but the message is getting louder.

 It is still difficult and delicate, but we should talk.

-Actually, we should scream bloody murder when our fellow women end up hurting themselves to meet absurd and obscene entertainment expectations.
+Actually, we should scream bloody murder, when our fellow women end up hurting themselves to meet absurd and obscene entertainment expectations.

-We should rally against young girls internalizing disturbingly skinny looks after looking up to their role models.
 Maybe somebody will push back and say it isn’t my business, but the reality is that – if nothing changes – in 15 years these young girls of today will end up in my office with a diagnosis of eating disorder.
-So sorry – it is my business.
+So sorry – but it is my business.

-And here is one more thing, much more important than looks: we, women are living in strange times.
-Our rights are challenged and we may need to protest, rally and unite again and again in order to demand changes to better ourselves.
-These fights will take a lot of stamina, and at the very least we need to be strong enough to be able to hold up a piece of cardboard with a protest slogan on it.
+And at the very least we need to be healthy enough and strong enough to be able to hold up a piece of cardboard with a protest slogan on it.